arstercz/percona-server-auto-manager/README.md

 6. disable 'grant/revoke' syntax;
 7. disabled descreased DDL syntax. this means you can not 'purge/truncate/drop' table;
 8. disabled 'set ...' syntax, except 'set names ...';
+9. disabled if table size is greater than 200MB;
 ```

 ## How to use?